Remove an Item from a Dictionary in Python: pop, popitem, clear, del

 # KeyError: 'k4'

-Remove items that satisfy a condition: Dictionary comprehensions
+Remove items based on a condition: Dictionary comprehensions

-You can remove items that meet certain conditions from a dictionary using dictionary comprehensions, which are the dictionary equivalent of list comprehensions.
+You can remove items that meet certain conditions from a dictionary using dictionary comprehensions, which are similar to list comprehensions but for dictionaries.

-Removing items that satisfy a condition is equivalent to extracting items that do not satisfy the condition.
+Removing items based on a condition is effectively the same as extracting items that do not meet the condition.

 For example, to remove items with odd values, you can extract items with even values.
-The same applies to the opposite case.
+The same logic applies if you want to remove items with even values and keep the odd ones.

 d = {'apple': 1, 'banana': 10, 'orange': 100}